yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

   - It supports both Azure Disk and Azure File, with both `kubernetes.io` and CSI drivers.
   - Limitations: https://velero.io/docs/v1.8/restic/#limitations

+*Note*: Velero does not officially [support for Windows containers][10].
+If your cluster has both Windows and Linux agent pool, add a node selector to the `velero` deployment to run Velero only on the Linux nodes.
+This can be done using the below command.
+    ```bash
+    kubectl patch deploy velero --namespace velero --type merge --patch '{ \"spec\": { \"template\": { \"spec\": { \"nodeSelector\": { \"beta.kubernetes.io/os\": \"linux\"} } } } }'

 ## Which plugin to use ?

 Velero’s backups are split into 2 pieces - the metadata + cluster configuration stored in object storage, and snapshots/backups of the persistent volume data

 * Backup & Restore of Kubernetes objects (Cluster configuration)
-  - Velero has a concept of *BackupStorageLocation* : defined as a bucket or a prefix within a bucket under which all Velero data is stored.
+ Velero has a concept of *BackupStorageLocation* : defined as a bucket or a prefix within a bucket under which all Velero data is stored.

-### Optional installation steps
+ On Azure, you would use `velero-plugin-for-microsoft-azure`, *in addition* to a plugin/configuration for persisent volumes backups.
-1. Specify <a href="https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/main/backupstoragelocation.md" target="_blank">addiotnal parameters</a> for the `--backup-location-config` flag.
+ See <a href="https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/main/backupstoragelocation.md" target="_blank">addiotnal parameters</a> for the `--backup-location-config` flag.

+ * Backup & Restore of persistent volumes
+    -    Volume Snapshots:
+        -

       1. Specify [additional configurable parameters][8] for the `--snapshot-location-config` flag.
       1. [Customize the Velero installation][9] further to meet your needs.
-1. Velero does not officially [support for Windows containers][10].
-If your cluster has both Windows and Linux agent pool, add a node selector to the `velero` deployment to run Velero only on the Linux nodes.
-This can be done using the below command.
-    ```bash
-    kubectl patch deploy velero --namespace velero --type merge --patch '{ \"spec\": { \"template\": { \"spec\": { \"nodeSelector\": { \"beta.kubernetes.io/os\": \"linux\"} } } } }'

 <a href="https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure" target="_blank">velero-plugin-for-microsoft-azure</a>, which provides: